 This organ is vital for hunting, as the sawfish uses it to dig up hiding animals and swings it through the water to immobilise their prey.
-This is a very similar adaptation as can be found in the sawsharks (Order Pristiophoriformes).
-(To learn more about how to tell rostrum-bearing rays and sharks apart, you can check out Sawfish or Sawshark? ).
+This is a very similar adaptation to that found in the sawsharks (Order Pristiophoriformes).
+(To learn more you can check out Sawfish or Sawshark?).

 These incredible creatures are now considered some of the most threatened animals globally!
 Today, more than 88% of the Rhinopritiformes species which have been assessed for the IUCN Red List are considered to be at risk of extinction!

-"Sawfishes, wedgefishes, and guitarfishes are amongst the most threatened families and are of global conservation concern"
+"Sawfishes, wedgefishes & guitarfishes are amongst the most threatened families & are of global conservation concern"